 Many internal medicine physicians who pursue additional training in adolescent medicine are primary care clinicians who wish to gain additional expertise in working with this specific group of patients.

 Adolescent medicine training is an additional two years beyond initial residency training.

 Certification in adolescent medicine is jointly administered by the American Board of Internal Medicine, the American Board of Family Medicine, and the American Board of Pediatrics.
 Therefore, certification in adolescent medicine is available to physicians who have completed basic residency training in any of these specialties.

-In the 2017-2018 academic year, there are 29 Accreditation Council for Graduate Medical Education (ACGME)-accredited training programs in internal medicine/pediatrics with 89 trainees.
+In the 2019-2020 academic year, there are 29 Accreditation Council for Graduate Medical Education (ACGME)-accredited training programs in adolescent medicine with 98 trainees.

 Major Professional Societies

 - American Academy of Family Physicians